Elections Alberta Q3 fundraising totals give insight into political landscape | Globalnews.ca

-The most recent fundraising totals for political parties in Alberta helps paint a picture of our province’s political landscape.
+The most recent fundraising totals for political parties in Alberta help paint a picture of the province’s political landscape.

 The report shows the Alberta NDP raised $1,435,563.94 in Q3 and the UCP fundraised $974,640.57.